 Although similar in some ways to individuals that uphold the good, those motivated by a responsibility of power are less idealistic and more flawed but more likely to seek a balance between the obligations of their civilian lives and their self-imposed commitment to aid others.

 Frequently, such individuals are vigilantes because their single-minded pursuit of wrongdoers often forces them to cross the lines of legality.
-Their motivation is typically shaped by some early childhood trauma, usually involving the loss of one or more family member.
+Their motivation is typically shaped by some early childhood trauma, usually involving the loss of one or more family members.
 Although some of these driven, often grim, individuals draw the line at taking the lives of criminals, others do not.

 Individuals governed by this motivation found themselves in a position where power was thrust upon them, often painfully on both physical and psychological levels.
 They believe that normal life is no longer possible and, consequently, they try to make the best of their situations until such time as their abilities can be removed or neutralized.